 Black Bean Salad Recipe

-- 1 (15 ounce) can of black beans, thoroughly rinsed, and drained (or 1 1/2 cup of freshly cooked black beans)
+- 1 (15 ounce) can of black beans, rinsed and drained (or 1 1/2 cups of freshly cooked black beans)

-- 1 1/2 cups frozen corn, defrosted (or fresh corn, parboiled, drained and cooled)
+- 1 1/2 cups frozen corn, defrosted (or fresh corn, parboiled, drained and cooled, or grilled and cooled)

-- 1/2 cup chopped green onions or shallots
+- 1/2 cup chopped green onions (including onion greens) or shallots

 - 2 fresh jalapeño peppers, seeded and minced, or 1 whole pickled jalapeño pepper, minced (not seeded)